earthly/earthly/docs/cloud/satellites/managing.md

 ## Satellite IP address

-The source IP address of an Earthly CLoud satellite for all internet traffic is `35.160.176.56`.
+The source IP address of an Earthly Cloud satellite for all internet traffic is `35.160.176.56`.
 This can be used for granting access to private resources or to production environments.